code-dot-org/aiproxy/README.md

 * To run the app locally, use `docker compose up` from the repo root.

+* To validate if the local environment is running successfully, run `bin\assessment-test.rb` It should print the response for a test assessment.

 This will run a webserver accessible at <http://localhost>.

 **Note**: You need to provide the API keys in the `config.txt` file